OpenBioSim/somd2/README.md

 somd2 perturtbable_system.bss
 ```

-(The help message provides information on all of the supported options, along
+The help message provides information on all of the supported options, along
-with their default values.)
+with their default values.
+Options can be specified on the command line, or
+using a YAML configuration file, passed with the `--config` option.
+Any options
+explicity set on the command line with override those set via the config file.

 ## Analysis